-- 3.3 Ongoing reporting will include: - 1) The April Submission (before 1 April each year) consisting of: - Information relating to current projects and those expected in the next 18 months. - Completed formal uplift requests for the upcoming year. - A summary of outturn for the previous year. - Latest best estimate of current project spends. - 2) The Three Month Statement (before 31 December each year) consisting of: - Actual cost data for any uncertainty mechanism items in the completed year. - K-factor adjustments for the previous tariff year. - Auditor's Report. - 3.4 Annual reporting format and submissions may develop over time.
+- 5.3 Ongoing reporting will include: - 1) The RIGs Submission (by 31 January each year) consisting of: - Information relating to current projects and those expected in the next 18 months. - Completed formal uplift requests for the upcoming year. - A summary of outturn for the previous year. - Latest best estimate of current project spends. - 2) The Three Month Statement (before 31 December each year) consisting of: - Actual cost data for any uncertainty mechanism items in the completed year. - K-factor adjustments for the previous tariff year. - Auditor's Report. - 5.4 Annual reporting format and submissions may develop over time.
 This reporting will also be considered in line with ongoing work on TSO cost and output reporting development.